nazaryuzhyn/laravel-auth/README.md

 `access_token` - required without email and password, string.

 For login, via social media, you need a request with parameters `driver` and `access_token`.

+Also, before using auth via social media you need to add in `.env` keys.

 ### Logout